Fake Advertising? Neutrality in descriptions beside overall hotel scores

 Mellinas, Juan Pedro

-Hotel reviews influence travelers’ booking decisions.
+Hotel reviews influence travellers' booking decisions.
 Research on this topic is focused on the scores or comments given through the reviews.
 However, no studies have looked into the one-word descriptions associated with the overall scores received by hotels.
 This study examines this practice by conducting secondary research and identifying the one-word descriptions assigned to the different scores.
-The results suggest that each website providing average scores and one-word descriptions to summarise the scores uses a different policy to associate one-word descriptions to scores, suggesting lack of consistency.
-Furthermore, misleading practices have been identified, such as the use of the word "average" to describe establishments with ratings lower than the midpoint of the scale.
-The findings have important implications both for the industry and academia, as they highlight the need for transparent strategies and policies.
+The results suggest that each website providing average scores and one-word descriptions to summarize the scores uses a different policy to associate one-word descriptions to scores, suggesting lack of consistency.
+Furthermore, misleading practices have been identified, such as the use of the word 'average' to describe establishments with ratings lower than the midpoint of the scale.
+The findings have important implications both for the industry and for academia, as they highlight the need for transparent strategies and policies.